CzLilla/pctsp/README.md

 # pctsp
+This repository contains the Python implementation for computational experiments used in the MSc thesis:
+"Approximation Algorithms and Computational Experiments for the Prize-Collecting Traveling Salesman Problem".
-Heuristic experiments and LP relaxation for the Prize-Collecting Traveling Salesman Problem.
+The code implements the LP relaxation and heuristic algorithms for the Prize-Collecting Traveling Salesman Problem (PCTSP) and was used to generate the experimental results reported in the thesis.